databrew/portfoliodash/README.md

-# portfoliodash
+# Portfolio dashboard
-Portfolio dashboard for the World Bank / IFC
+A dashboard for the World Bank / IFC.
+Built in collaboration with [Databrew](http://datbrew.cc)